SoftwareDefinedBuildings/smap/python/doc/scraping.rst

 ----------------------------

-If what you have is an XML document, you might want to use XSLT to pull out the readings.  :py:class:`smap.drivers.xml.XMLDriver` provides the ability to do this.
+If what you have is an XML document, you might want to use XSLT to pull out the readings.  :py:class:`smap.drivers.xslt.XMLDriver` provides the ability to do this.
 As an example, consider the data produced by an Obvius Aquisuite device; see an example `data file <obvius-data.xml>`_.
 You can transform this file into sMAP-XML using a